Beverley Airshow 2026

 WEATHER

-The GAF and Jandakot TAF/METAR are available from BOM.
+The GAF and Jandakot TAF/METAR are available from BOM/NAIPS.
+Windsocks are located as per the airstrip guides, NE of runway intersection.

 There will be a large number of aircraft movements, so keep a vigilant look out and fly correct circuit procedures.
 We anticipate a large number of aircraft with varying airspeeds.
 Stay alert and maintain a good look out.
 If in any doubt, give way.